 I wouldn’t want you to be an unsuspecting guinea pig and lose time, money and years off the life of your floors.
 There’s enough of us out there that know what we’re doing and have years of experience now.
-They need to do what we do and practise on sample panels in their workshop and on their own floors (every room in my house has a different finish).
+They need to do what we do and practise on sample panels in their workshop and on their own floors (every room in my houses, except for the one in the photos above, had a different finish).

-The photo above is another Pallmann Magic Oil floor we did early this year.
+The photo above is another Pallmann Magic Oil floor we did a couple of years ago.
 It is red oak and stained Nutmeg.

 Yes, we have heard this too.

 “Unfortunately, we had some paint leak through one of our painting tarps and it dried in spots on our hard earned beautiful floor!!!!
 I tried several methods to remove the paint from the surface, but finally resigned to sand and repair the spots.
 My repair job did not work so well.
 I sanded the spots feathering them out a bit, restained, waited 24 hours and then reapplied the Magic Oil buffing in well.
 The spots that were repaired now look like scuff marks instead of blending in with the rest of the floor .
 Is this a sanding issue?”

 In answer to her question… yes, it was a sanding issue.